Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Simulation Results

 \subsubsection{Impact of Time}

-Figs.~\ref{fig_time}(a), \ref{fig_time}(b), \ref{fig_time}(c) and \ref{fig_time}(d) illustrate the dynamics of time-averaged IoTD cost, average task completion latency, time-averaged IoTD energy consumption, and time-averaged UAV energy consumption among the five approaches, respectively.
-OCQ achieves worse performance compared the proposed ODOA with respect to time-averaged IoTD cost, and average task completion latency.
+Figs.~\ref{fig_time}(a), \ref{fig_time}(b), \ref{fig_time}(c) and \ref{fig_time}(d) illustrate the dynamics of time-averaged ISD cost, average task completion latency, time-averaged ISD energy consumption among the five approaches, and time-averaged UAV energy consumption, respectively.
+It can be observed that the OCQ achieves worse performance compared the proposed ODOA in terms of time-averaged ISD cost, and average task completion latency.
 This is mainly due to the game-theoretic computation offloading algorithm.
-Specifically, regardless of the UAV energy constraint, more tasks are offloaded to the UAV, which leads to a decrease in the overall performance owing to the limited computing resources of the UAV.
-Moreover, the proposed ODOA outperforms UAC, ERA, and $\varepsilon$-greedy with respect to time-averaged IoTD cost and average task completion latency.
+Specifically, regardless of the UAV energy constraint, more tasks are offloaded to the UAV, which leads to a decrease in the overall performance due to the limited computing resources of the UAV.
+Moreover, the proposed ODOA outperforms UAC, ERA, and $\varepsilon$-greedy with respect to time-averaged ISD cost and average task completion latency.
 The reasons are as follows.
 First, the three-tier architecture combined with cloud computing offers abundant resource supply.
 Second, the optimal resource allocation strategy can more effectively utilize the limited resources of the UAV.
-Third, the UCB-based algorithm better balances exploration and exploitation to enhance the accuracy of latency prediction.
+Third, the UCB-based algorithm better balances exploration and exploitation to improve the accuracy of latency prediction.
 Finally, as shown in Fig. \ref{fig_time}(d), the proposed ODOA can satisfy the long-term UAV energy constraint under the real-time guidance of the Lyapunov-based energy queue, which is consistent with the analysis in Theorem~\ref{theorem-energy}.

-In conclusion, the set of simulation results demonstrates that the ODOA effectively improves overall performance while adhering to the UAV energy constraint.
+In conclusion, the set of simulation results demonstrates the effectiveness of the ODOA in enhancing overall performance while adhering to the UAV energy constraint.